jetsjoyride/FSND/projects/02_trivia_api/starter/backend/README.md

 ### GET '/categories'

 General: Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
-Request Arguments: Include a request argument to choose page number, starting from 1.
+Request Arguments: None
 Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
-Results are paginated in groups of 10.

 Sample Command: curl -X "GET" http://127.0.0.1:5000/categories